Home / Use Cases / Situations / After a Data Breach

 SITUATION

 A breach is one leak.
-Broker sites are the open floodgate.
+Broker sites are the wider exposure.

 Breach data plus broker data equals complete profiles

 A breach leaks your email and password hash.
-On its own, that's bad.
-But attackers then search broker sites for that email and find your full name, home address, phone number, employer, and family members.
-The breach gives them the key.
-Broker data gives them the map to everything else.
+Attackers then search broker sites for that email and find your full name, home address, phone, employer, and family.
+The breach is the key.
+Broker data is the map.

-You're notified about one breach but listed on hundreds of broker sites
+You're notified about one breach but listed on hundreds of sites

-The breach notification tells you one company lost your data.
-Meanwhile, your personal information is openly published on dozens or hundreds of data broker sites that anyone can access without hacking anything.
+The notification names one incident.
+Meanwhile, your data is openly published on hundreds of broker sites that anyone can search — no hacking required.

 Family members are exposed by association

 Broker profiles list household members as "associated people."
-If your email appeared in a breach, attackers can search broker sites for your name and find your spouse, children, parents, and their contact details.
-One person's breach becomes the whole family's exposure through broker-published relationship data.
+A breach involving your email lets attackers search your name and pull up spouse, children, parents, and their contact details.
+One person's breach becomes the family's.

 Scan, remove, verify, monitor